 Legal Aptitude

-Legal Reasoning Questions: The legal principle questions will primarily be asked from the Law of Torts, Law of Contract and the Indian Penal Code.
-Consider the following question that came in CLAT 2019:
+Legal Reasoning Questions: These primarily draw from the Law of Torts, Law of Contract, and the Indian Penal Code.
+Here are examples from CLAT 2019:

 Q. PRINCIPLE: Penal laws provide that whoever voluntarily has carnal intercourse against the order of nature with any man or woman shall be punished for rape.